postmannen/go-check-fileChanged/README.md

 * Put the decoded content into a map.
 * If any operation fails the current working map will be kept, and an error will be printed to console

+Example of how to use can be found under ./cmd/

 ## Notes

 The JSON file is structured as key/value pairs..like the map